How to make crochet non-slip slippers for toddlers

 7. Slipper Soles

-You can pock holes into your slipper soles and then crochet around the soles.
+You can pick holes into your slipper soles and then crochet around the soles.
 Although, in this post, I did use slipper soles as a cushion

 8. Plastic Dip